hexicans/Matiboux.com/README.md

 - **Matiboux Social** - A hand-made privacy-friendly social network.

-My smaller projects:
+My management projects:

 - **Matiboux Projects** - List of my projects and informations.
 - **Matiboux personnal website** - About me and updates.
 - **Admin Panel** - Admin tools for management.
-- **Matiboux Accounts** - Account management, and log system ([official Oli login page](https://gist.github.com/matiboux/38f1057947c26b8ccf234da8b47e20b3)).
+- **Matiboux Accounts** - Account management, and log system ([official Oli login page](https://gist.github.com/matiboux/38f1057947c26b8ccf234da8b47e20b3))

+My smaller projects:

+- **Matiboux Health** - Fitness stuff.
+Health care.
+IMC calculator, history, and more.
+- **Matiboux CDN** - Content Cloud.
+CSS styles and more.
+- **Mztiboux APIs** - APIs Platform.
+Keygen and more
+- **How** - Silly animated website, some with music.

 ### Other web projects I worked on

 - **Gaming Actu** - Blog and news on video games.
 - **StormRadio** - A web radio.
 - **Gaming Live TV** - Web TV for videos game streams.
+- **Natropics** - A image hebergement like ImgShot.
+Replaced with Natrox Cloud.
 - **Natrox Cloud** - A user cloud service. *Goodbye Natrox I guess.*
+- **Natrox Games** - Games servers group. *They said it wasn't meant for me*

 ### And more personnal projects